-The City of Bunbury has received a development application from local company Perkins for the highly anticipated redevelopment at Hands Oval.
+The City of Bunbury is pushing ahead with the highly anticipated redevelopment of Hands Oval.

-This $13.6m project will create a sustainable, multi-purpose sports facility accommodating year-round sport, recreation and community activities.
-It will enhance Hands Oval's reputation as the premier Australian football facility in the region, providing better male and female player change rooms, club facilities and an enhanced spectator experience.
+Delivering a sustainable, multi-purpose sports facility to accommodate year-round sport, recreation and community activities, the Hands Oval redevelopment will enhance the facility's reputation as the premier Australian Football League destination in the region, providing improved male and female player change rooms, club facilities and an enhanced spectator experience.

 - Tender awarded for project